 SA Water had been South Australia’s monopoly water and waste water manager for over 160 years.
 It was a traditional organisation that mainly delivered service through a phone-based contact centre where the onus was placed on the customer to get in touch when something went wrong.
 While significant investment had been made in community engagement around infrastructure projects, ICT projects were still internally focussed and often delivered without input from end users.
 In 2014, I was tasked with developing SA Water’s first digital transformation strategy – I knew that for it to be a success the organisation had to fundamentally change the way it delivered technology projects so that customers had a voice in the process.
 This needed to be done quickly as there were a number of significant digital projects already in train.

 My role and approach

 My first step was to initiate and co-author, with my then manager Kristen Pellew, SA Water’s first Customer Experience Strategy.
 This was a critical piece of work to provide the overarching framework for SA Water’s transition to a more customer-centric way of working.
-From there, coupled with the Digital Strategy I had authored, I developed a new framework for Customer Centric Service Design that was linked to, and could be embedded in, the existing project management framework that governed the delivery of ICT projects at SA Water.
+From there, coupled with the Digital Strategy I had developed, I developed a new framework for user-centred service design that was linked to, and could be embedded in, the existing project management framework that governed the delivery of ICT projects at SA Water.
+This included:

 Impact and value